maestrohealth/angular-styleguide/README.md

 ### Folders-by-Feature Structure
 ###### [Style [Y152](#style-y152)]

-  - Create folders named for the feature they represent.
-When a folder grows to contain more than 7 files, start to consider creating a folder for them.
-Your threshold may be different, so adjust as needed.

-    *Why?*: A developer can locate the code, identify what each file represents at a glance, the structure is flat as can be, and there is no repetitive nor redundant names.

-    *Why?*: Helps reduce the app from becoming cluttered through organizing the content and keeping them aligned with the LIFT guidelines.

     *Why?*: When there are a lot of files (10+) locating them is easier with a consistent folder structures and more difficult in flat structures.

     ```javascript